pangenome/odgi/docs/rst/tutorials/injecting_gene_arrows.rst

    C4A_HERV-K
    C4B
    C4B_HERV-K

+Their order among the paths is the same as in the input BED.

 We can always pipe the output of ``odgi`` subcommands to each other, but in this case it will simplify things to save the graph with the injected gene paths: